-127 Payment of development charges
+127 Payment of development charge

-- (1) The Municipality must develop a policy for development charges and may levy a development charge in accordance with the policy, for the provision of - - (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improve such services as a result of the commencement of the amendment scheme; and - (b) open spaces or parks or other uses, such as social facilities and services, where the commencement of the amendment scheme will bring about a higher residential density. - (2) If an application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must be informed of the amount of the development charge and must, subject to section 124, pay the development charge to the Municipality. - (3) An owner who is required to pay a development charge in terms of this By-law must pay such development charge to the Municipality before: - (a) any land use right is exercised; - (b) any connection is made to the municipal bulk infrastructure; - (c) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land; - (d) a building plan is approved in respect of: - (i) the proposed alteration of or addition to an existing building on the land;
+- (1) The Municipality must develop a policy for development charges and may levy a development charge in accordance with the policy, for the provision of - - (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improve such services as a result of the commencement of the amendment scheme; and - (b) open spaces or parks or other uses, such as social facilities and services, where the commencement of the amendment scheme will bring about a higher residential density. - (2) If an application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must be informed of the amount of the development charge and must, subject to section 124, pay the development charge to the Municipality. - (3) An owner who is required to pay a development charge in terms of this By-law must pay such development charge to the Municipality before: - (a) any land use right is exercised; - (b) any connection is made to the municipal bulk infrastructure; - (c) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land; - (d) a building plan is approved in respect of: - (i) the proposed alteration of or addition to an existing building on the land; - (ii) the erection of a new building on the land, where that building plan, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation;